-DigiCert documents and controls the configuration of its systems, including any upgrades or modifications made.
 DigiCert's CA system is connected to one internal network and is protected by firewalls and Network Address Translation for all internal IP addresses (e.g., 192.168.x.x).
 DigiCert's customer support and vetting workstations are also protected by firewall(s) and only use internal IP addresses.
-Root Keys are kept offline and brought online only when necessary to sign certificate-issuing subordinate CAs, OCSP responses, OCSP Responder Certificates, or periodic CRLs.
+Root Keys maintained on hardware are kept offline and brought online only when necessary to sign certificate lissuing subordinate CAs, OCSP responses, OCSP Responder Certificates, or periodic CRLs.
 Firewalls and boundary control devices are configured to allow access only by the addresses, ports, protocols and commands required for the trustworthy provision of PKI services by such systems.
 DigiCert's security policy is to block all ports and protocols and open only ports necessary to enable CA functions.
 All CA equipment is configured with a minimum number of services and all unused network ports and services are disabled.
-DigiCert's network configuration is available for review onsite by its auditors and consultants under an appropriate non-disclosure agreement.
+DigiCert's network configuration is available for review on site by its auditors and consultants under an appropriate non disclosure agreement.